wxt175/tapas/README.md

 Tapas: An R package to taming the uncertainty of Chatgpt in cell type annotation
 ====

+## Introduction
+Cell type annotation is a critical and fundamental step in the analysis of single-cell data, as it enables the identification and classification of distinct cell populations within a complex tissue or biological system.
+Recently, large language models (LLMs) are demonstrating immense potential and highly useful tools in various aspects of biomedical research, as well as cell type annotation tasks.
+Generative pre-trained transformers (GPT), including GPT-3.5 and GPT-4, have demonstrated impressive, human expert-equivalent accuracy for cell type annotation.
+However, when prompt GPTs for multiple time with the same marker genes input, users often experience varied cell type label outcomes.
+Because LLMs generate text based on statistical patterns and probability, there isn’t just one "correct" answer.
+Instead, there are multiple possible answers, each with a different likelihood.

+Here, we first report a method to evaluate and quantify the confidence of cell type annotation in LLMs by ‘fighting fire with fire.’
+Our proposed framework integrates two components: the linguistic implications of the output text; and a data-driven method to quantify the dissimilarity between cell types.
+The core algorithm of *Tapas* builds upon the cell type hierarchical tree, and borrows cell type dissimilarity information using atlas-scale scRNA-seq data.
+At its first step, a cell type hierarchical tree is constructed for a specific tissue, representing the biological lineage and relationships between various cell types.
+Using this hierarchy tree, the algorithm recursively evaluates a newly predicted cell type name by assessing its semantic properties at each level, from broad categories to cell subtypes.
+In its second step, *Tapas* will precisely pin down each of the predicted cell type names onto a node on the tree.
+All the N predicted cell type names will reside on some nodes somewhere on the tree.
+At its third step, *Tapas* will borrow information from our pre-calculated cell-type-to-cell-type dissimilarity matrix for available cell types in the tree, and construct a subgraph of the predicted cell types.
+In this graph, the nodes are predicted cell type names and the edges are pairwise distance between cell types.
+Next, an ‘average distance’ is calculated by taking the mean of all lengths of edges.
+Finally, the ‘average distance’ will be referenced against a null distribution of bootstrapped mean distances, which is obtained by a random repeatedly sampling scheme of available tree nodes and constructing graphs.
+By referencing to the null distribution, *Tapas* generates a p-value to represent the trustworthy of cell type annotation.
+A small p-value is a flag of high heterogeneity and less trustworthy of the annotation results.

 ## Installation

 You can install the development version of **Tapas** from GitHub,run the following commands in R: